mitsuba-renderer/mitsuba3/README.md

 mi.Bitmap(img).write('cbox.exr')
 ```

+Tutorials and example notebooks covering a variety of applications can be found
-More tutorials can be found in the [documentation][2], covering various
+in the [documentation][2].
-use-cases.

-## Compiling from sources

-Please see the [documentation](https://mitsuba.readthedocs.io/en/latest/src/developer_guide.html) for
-details on how to compile, use, and extend Mitsuba 3.

 ## About